MaxusTheOne/yoga-backend/readme.md

 ## Running Locally

-1. Clone this repository to your local machine and open the file
+1. Clone this repository to your local machine and open the folder

 2. Create a new `.env` file in the root directory with the following variables: